emmt/ScientificCameras.jl/README.md

 continuous acquisition and processing loop above: ressources are allocated before entering the loop (in particular by the `start` method), they are recycled by the `release` method inside the loop and are eventually freed at the end of the loop.
+For the same reasons, it must not be assumed (unless explicitly stated by the documentation related to a given camera / frame grabber) that the captured image returned by the `wait` method is a new array: to avoid resources allocation, the same image (or a limited number of images) may be recycled by the acquisition loop.

 ### Closing the camera